-Immersions place participants at the London’s cultural collision points, to learn from the successes and the failures of the people who lead there— whether that’s bankers, police, artists, activists or religious leaders.
+Immersions place participants at the city’s cultural collision points, to learn from the successes and the failures of the people who lead there— whether that’s bankers, police, artists, activists or religious leaders.

 Peer coaching allows participants to unpick leadership challenges—and reflect on their streetwise assessments—within a group of people from different backgrounds, who approach problems in completely different ways

 The streetwise mba sustains the impact of the programme as participants apply their learning back to their organization.
 Our light but structured post-programme follow-through allows them to:

 Participants attend with their line manager, mentor or coach, who will be helping them translate the learning back into the organization.